orent2018/Zebra/README.md

 Dockerizing
 -----------

-A Docker file was created to add prerequised and run the python web app in a container.
+A Docker file was created to add prerequisites and run the python web app in a container.
 The docker imgage was created using:

      docker build -t zebra-test .